Tim Sugden

 Timothy Philip Sugden (born 26 April 1964, in Bradford) is a British racing driver.
-He is both driver and manager for his own racing team, Tim Sugden Motorsport.
+He is both driver and manager for his own racing team, Tim Sugden Motorsport, and owns Leeds-based car retailer Purple Dot.

 Early career

 Sugden started racing in karting, where he became British champion.
 He soon moved up to Formula Ford 1600, winning the Star of Mallory series in 1987.
 Despite working on a small budget, he gained top place finishes at senior level FF1600 driving the works Swift "Tredaire" car for Frank Bradley.
 He also drove in the Honda CRX challenge and British Formula 3000.
 In 1990 he finished third in the Formula Renault Championship, with one race victory along the way.

 BTCC

 His first racing in the British Touring Car Championship came in 1990.
 He entered selected rounds for the Prodrive ran Junior BMW Team in the 2.0litre class.
 An impressive performance for the team in 1991 saw him win at Brands Hatch, finishing the year in tenth place, despite only competing in five rounds.
 This led to a full season in 1992 for the works BMW team, where he ended the year eighth on points.
 Prodrive's contract with BMW ended but Sugden was retained for 1993 by Prodrive for an abortive Mercedes entry and Sugden then returned to the series again in 1994.
 He entered selected rounds for the Toyota works team as a third driver alongside 1991 champion Will Hoy and former F1 driver Julian Bailey in a Toyota Carina.
-The team were not front runners in the championship, and another disappointing season followed in 1995, which was both Toyota's and Sugden's final year racing in the BTCC but he worked as test driver for Vauxhall in 1996 as they developed the Vectra.
+He was promoted to a full-time drive the following year, but as the team were not front runners in the championship, another disappointing season followed in 1995.
+This was both Toyota's and Sugden's final year racing in the BTCC but he worked as test driver for Vauxhall in 1996 as they developed the Vectra, while simultaneously competing in the Volkswagen Ventro VR6 Challenge championship, finishing third.